-- 1. The CBC Rare Bird Report is discussed above. - 2.
-Species list and sequence for the CBC Field Checklist and the KY CBC Workbook are based on the current sequence in the NAS online database the plan is to update the list and sequence soon.
+- ok CBC 125 are based - Species list and sequence for the Field Checklist CBC 125 and the Workbook CBC 125 are based on the current sequence in the NAS online database - the plan is to update the list and sequence soon.
 I know this is not what you may be used to, but it will be convenient when you enter your data online. - a.
 I researched the eBird filters and came up with a comprehensive list of not-uncommon birds for these two documents. - b.
 I highlighted the species that do not occur on all of the counts, and added footnotes to the Field Checklist for write-up requirements.
 Please pay attention to these footnotes! - c.
-I also referred to the Annotated List of the Birds of Kentucky (Palmer-Ball, KOS, 3rd Ed., 2019) for accidental and extremely rare species. - 3.
-I built the KY CBC Workbook and I hope you find it useful.
+This list in in alignment with current eBird filters. - 3.
+I built the Workbook CBC 125 spreadsheet and I hope you find it useful.
 Please note that when you open it, there are no macros so please click "Disable Macros" when you open the file. - a.
 The table on the Summary tab will auto-populate as you complete your tally. - b.
 Yellow cells contain formulas; please do not type anything into these cells. - c.
 The Tally Sheet tab is designed to be used at your compilation; total species counts and number of individuals, by observer group and species, are automated. - d.
 There are blank rows for additional species below House Sparrow. - e.
 There is a separate section for "sp." or generic listing, below the main table.
 It's separate so species counts are not skewed by these general categories.
 As editor, I am aware that if, for example, the only Accipiter seen on your CBC is listed as "Accipiter sp."
 It counts as a species in your totals I will catch this in the editing process.
 Feel free to add "slash" species (e.g., Greater/Lesser Scaup is more specific than "scaup sp."). - f.
 If you need help adding columns/rows for additional groups, please ask for my help to ensure the formulas are preserved. - 4.
-The Count Data Form is for your convenience to gather the data needed for input into the data entry portal. - a.
+The Data Form CBC 125 is for your convenience to gather the data needed for input into the data entry portal. - a.
 I want to point to the Additional Comments section and request that each compiler write a short summary of the highlights of your count, including noteworthy species, remarkable numbers, weather conditions that impacted your results, and any other important notes. - b.
 List the observers who participated in your count, and include their email address and city/state.